 Definition of the concept of “Meta-object” in the visual arts.

-If the concept of “object” means, to a greater extent, an actual, physical presence, a thing as such, with a clear definition of signs and properties, then a “meta-object” is a personal interpretation of this object, how we see and perceive it.
-Any object, in the eyes of the observer, turns into a subjective “meta-object”.
-But if in everyday life we strive to unify the perception of objects for unambiguous and correct reading, then in art the phenomenon of the emergence of a “meta-object” becomes a key factor of perception.
-The object of art is designed to provoke and launch the process of modeling a “meta-object” in the observer’s mind.
-This property creates an immersive nature of the interaction of the art object and the viewer.
-The viewer becomes an interpreter and an accomplice of the art process.
-An art object without a viewer is inactive, it is not activated.
-And only the presence of the viewer triggers the art action.
-Hence the conclusion follows that the object of art, in itself, is only a prerequisite for the mystery of the birth of the “meta-object” that arises when interacting with the observer.
-In a sense, this is the process of fertilization and the birth of a new life, a new thought form, when a unique pattern of perception of the subject is superimposed on the unique genome of a work of art.
-And if we continue this analogy, we can see that with such interaction, the born image carries new information about both participants.
-We learn something new about the work and about the viewer himself.
+If the concept of “object” refers, to a greater extent, to the actual, physical presence, a thing as such, with a clear definition of signs and properties, then “meta-object” is a personal interpretation of that object, the way we see and perceive it.
+Any object, in the eyes of the observer, becomes a subjective “metaobject.
+But if in everyday life we strive to unify the perception of objects for an unambiguous and correct reading, then in art the phenomenon of the emergence of a “meta-object” becomes the key factor of perception.
+The art object is designed to provoke and trigger the process of modeling the “metaobject” in the mind of the observer.
+This property creates the immersive nature of the interaction between the art object and the viewer.
+The viewer becomes an interpreter and participant in the art process.
+An art object without a viewer remains passive, not activated.
+And only the presence of the viewer triggers the art process.
+Hence the conclusion that the art object itself is only a prerequisite for the birth mystery of the “metaobject” that arises from the interaction with the observer.
+In a sense, this is the process of fertilization and birth of a new life, a new thoughtform, when the unique pattern of the subject’s perception is superimposed on the unique genome of the work of art.
+And if we continue this analogy, we can see that in this interaction, the born image carries new information about both participants.
+We learn something new about both the work and the viewer.